igamenovoer/aider-mcp-server/README.md

 - `ai_coding_prompt` (string, required): The natural language instruction for the AI coding task.
 - `relative_editable_files` (list of strings, required): A list of file paths (relative to the `current_working_dir`) that Aider is allowed to modify.
 If a file doesn't exist, it will be created.
 - `relative_readonly_files` (list of strings, optional): A list of file paths (relative to the `current_working_dir`) that Aider can read for context but cannot modify.
 Defaults to an empty list `[]`.
 - `model` (string, optional): The primary AI model Aider should use for generating code.
-Defaults to `"gemini/gemini-2.5-pro-exp-03-25"`.
-You can use the `list_models` tool to find other available models.
+If omitted, the server uses the startup editor model provided via `--editor-model` (default: "openai/gpt-4.1").
+You can use the `list_models` tool to discover supported models.
-- `editor_model` (string, optional): The AI model Aider should use for editing/refining code, particularly when using architect mode.
-If not provided, the primary `model` might be used depending on Aider's internal logic.
-Defaults to `None`.

 **Example Usage (within an MCP request):**